 Shortly after my husband and I were married we decided to work on building a food storage supply.
 We didn’t have a lot of extra cash but we did get a Christmas bonus so we used most of the bonus to buy a good supply of staples like wheat, rice, beans, powdered milk, sugar, etc. Then I started buying extra canned and boxed food whenever I saw a great sale at the grocery store.
-After a while we were able to build up a pretty substantial food storage.
+After a while, we were able to build up pretty substantial food storage.
 Since we want to rotate our food I try to buy extra amounts of the things that we normally eat and then use them up in my day to day cooking.
 Every six months our grocery store does a case lot sale and I stock up on the things I have used again on canned food.
 I have been doing this for over ten years and I have come to really rely on my food storage.
-Here are a few reasons why I believe that having a good food storage is essential, even in non-emergency situations.
+Here are a few reasons why I believe that having good food storage is essential, even in non-emergency situations.

 Some days a trip to the store is not possible.

 I have three young children and my days are very busy.
-Often, I am not very good at planning out what I am going to be making for dinner and sometimes I still haven’t decided when it comes time to making it.
+Often, I am not very good at planning out what I am going to be making for dinner and sometimes I still haven’t decided when it comes time to make it.
 Many late afternoons find me looking in the fridge, trying to figure out what food I have that could make a filling meal for five people.
 If my fridge looks a little too bare, and my kids are nagging me about when dinner will be ready, it could be a stressful experience.

 By this time, amidst helping with homework and piano, I really don’t have time to go to the store.
 So I turn to my food storage.
 I have a handful of meals that I know I can make from the food I keep in my food storage.
 This knowledge helps my stress level when there isn’t much in the fridge and helps the evening go much more smoothly.
 We can still get everything done and I don’t have to pack up three kids and haul them to the store.
 It also saves lots of money because if I did have to make that trip with the three kids I would most likely end up at the pizza place or the sandwich shop instead of the grocery store.